-Renewable Energy pioneer and serial entrepreneur Daniel Dus talks about one of his key motivations for founding the fund: “the lack of asset backed, sustainable, focused investment opportunities that drive social good.”
+Renewable energy pioneer and serial entrepreneur Daniel Dus talks about one of his key motivations for founding the fund: “the lack of asset backed, sustainability-focused investment opportunities that drive social good.”

-“The Berkshires is thriving economically, culturally, socially, artistically… but what it also has underlying all of that is a foundation of calmness, of natural oneness and stillness… it is a creative community,” says Billy Keane of Jan Perry Associates, rockstar (literally) realtor in an interview with Shared Estates founder Daniel Dus.
-Billy nails the essence of the Berkshires, and strikes at the heart of why the region is poised for a great renaissance in the work from home world.
+“The Berkshires is thriving economically, culturally, socially, artistically… but what it also has underlying all of that is a foundation of calmness, of natural oneness and stillness… it is a creative community,” says Billy Keane of Jan Perry Associates, rockstar (literally) realtor.

 Lindsey Shmid takes a personal look at the abundance of natural, cultural and culinary opportunities the Berkshires has to offer.
 “I try and get to as many things as I can and I don’t even scratch the surface.”